aurorascharff/next14-message-box/STEPS.md

 - Lets start with the basic functionality.
 Make the form work.
 - Attach action prop using React 19s extension of the form element, bind to a function, in this case a server function.
 When called with a function, behaves differently than native form, can be called without js.
 - This could be an action on the client, but since we're using server components, we can pass a server function instead.
-Server function auto wrapped in transition.
+Function auto wrapped in transition.
 - Create submitMessage server function, data access layer /actions.
 Define server functions with "use server", allowing the functions inside this file to be "exposed to the client" and call server code from the client, next.js essentially creates a hidden API endpoint for the functions in this file.
 - Takes in type formData, what this means is that each field will be submitted with its value inside this formData object.
 Get by name.
 - Submit to db, type "as string", leave "createdById", add hidden userId field.
 Mention .bind as an way to pass additional props.
 - Disclaimer: Don't pass userId from the client, this is an example, server-side auth setup
 - Submit, refresh page, revalidatePath purge cache and regenerate all server components for this page, submit again.
-- Just by doing that, using native forms rather, had we used the onSubmit we would need React to have hydrated this page to be able to submit the form.
+- Just by doing that we can submit the form to the backend, just using native forms, no mess with api endpoints and preventDefault.
+Had we used the onSubmit we would need React to have hydrated this page to be able to submit the form.

 ## Add scroll handler in AutomaticScroller